braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/sdk_primer.md

 ---
 nav_title: SDK Overview for Developers
 article_title: SDK Overview for Developers
-description: "This onboarding reference article provides a technical overview for developers of the Braze SDK."
+description: "This onboarding reference article provides a technical overview for developers of the Braze SDK.
+It discusses default analytics tracked by the SDK, blocking automatic data collection, and the live SDK version of your app."
 page_order: 0
 ---